How to Keep a Weed-Free, Low-Maintenance Allotment or Vegetable Plot

 - It is UV stable and doesn't break down in strong sunlight.

-Then I laid out the membrane, two strips of 15 metres, and pegged it down.
-Some suppliers will provide plastic pegs with the membrane, if not you can buy them separately.
-I bought 100 6in pegs off Amazon for £7 ($11) and that was more than enough.
+- Then I laid out the membrane, two strips of 15 metres, and pegged it down.
+Some suppliers will provide plastic pegs with the membrane.
+If not, you can buy them separately.
+I bought 100 6" pegs off Amazon for £7 ($11) and that was more than enough.
 They are like a big plastic nail with serrations to stop them coming out.
 We had some big gales this winter and they stayed put.

 - Then lay one of the 6ft lengths flat on the ground and lift one end and put a corner support under it then nail the board to the support.